onflow/docs/docs/evm/cadence/vm-bridge.md

 in such a unique runtime environment.
 These would be cases that do not maintain ownership assumptions implicit to ecosystem standards.
 For instance, an ERC721 implementation may reclaim a user's assets after a month of inactivity time period.
-In such a case, bridging that ERC721 to Cadence would decouple the representation of ownership of the bridged NFT from the actual ownership in the definining ERC721 contract after the token had been reclaimed - there would be no NFT in escrow for the bridge to transfer on fulfillment of the NFT back to EVM.
+In such a case, bridging that ERC721 to Cadence would decouple the representation of ownership of the bridged NFT from the actual ownership in the defining ERC721 contract after the token had been reclaimed - there would be no NFT in escrow for the bridge to transfer on fulfillment of the NFT back to EVM.
 In such cases, projects may choose to opt-out of bridging, but **importantly must do so before the asset has been onboarded to the bridge**.